 8.100.4.I.
-Transitional Medical Assistance and 4 Month Extended Medical Assistance a.
-Were eligible for the Parent/Caretaker Relative category in at least three of the six months preceding the month in which the individual would have become ineligible, and
+Transitional Medical Assistance and 4 Month Extended Medical Assistance

 1. Eligibility for Transitional Medical Assistance shall be granted for twelve months (beginning with the first month of ineligibility) to individuals who are no longer eligible for the Parent/Caretaker Relative category due to a change in income.